ChrisAkridge/Supermarket/Documentation/Functional Spec.md

 After the user earns enough money, their retail prowess attracts an industry mover-and-shaker called a VIP.
 The next VIP "costs" more than the next, and so forth, along an polynomial curve.

-The user can put VIP to use at reset.
+The user can put VIPs to use at reset.
 When the user has at least 1 VIP, they can reset the game, which is called a Promotion.
 Each promotion opens a new store that the store director has been assigned to run, and all the VIPs then follow.
 Each VIP gives a `+x%` boost to the Customers per Sat metric, where `x` is a value that may be tweaked in the future, but should be around 1-2%.

 Each promotion forces the user to start over from nearly scratch.
 They keep any achievements, VIPs, and Promotion Upgrades (see below), but lose their departments, upgrades, and employees.
 They must start over, but they can use the VIP-boosted Customer per Sat to progress faster through the game.